openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

 learners see the last published version of the modified unit.

-On the Studio **Course Outline** page, each released section that has unpublished changes appears with a yellow bar next to the section display name.
+On the Studio **Course Outline** page, each released section that has unpublished changes appears with a vertical yellow bar next to the section display name.

 When you expand the section, the unit that has unpublished changes is visible.

 You must publish the unit for learners to see the updates.